 Schedule 13E-3.
 Among other things, Via Varejo and Cnova agreed to cooperate, and to cause their respective financial advisors to cooperate, in the preparation of a Transaction Statement on Schedule 13E-3, a required disclosure document under U.S. Regulations.
 Each of Via Varejo and Cnova further agreed to furnish, and to cause their respective financial advisors to furnish, all applicable information concerning Via Varejo or Cnova, as applicable, and their respective subsidiaries, officers, directors, stockholders and affiliates, and to take any other actions, as may be reasonably requested in connection with the foregoing.
-The Schedule 13E-3 was first filed with the SEC on August 23, 2016 and the most recently amended, as of the date of this Memorandum, on last filing was made on November 1, 2016.
+The Schedule 13E-3 was first filed with the SEC on August 23, 2016 and the most recently amended, as of December 6, 2016.
 The Schedule 13E-3 is available on the website of the U.S. Securities and Exchange Commission (www.sec.gov).